-Prerequisite: To enhance the learning experience, it is recommended that the student complete ACCT& 201 or have prior experience in business or accounting.
 This course offers an introduction to the proper calculation, payment, and reporting of payroll taxes incurred by businesses.
 The preparation of required tax returns and the various reporting periods to government agencies will also be discussed.
-This course is designed for the student with little or no prior experience in payroll taxes. {formerly BUS 233}(S)
+This course is designed for the student with little or no prior experience in payroll taxes.
+Prerequisite: ACCT& 201 or prior business or accounting experience recommended {formerly BUS 233}(S)